 Posted: Jan 04 2012

-A year ago, Rowena House, executive director of the Nunavut Arts and Crafts Association (NACA), walked into Rowland Leather in Merrickville.
+In 2011, Rowena House, executive director of the Nunavut Arts and Crafts Association (NACA), walked into Rowland Leather in Merrickville.
 She was extremely impressed with the quality of the work being done by local designer/craftsman, Michael Rowland.
 She wondered if it might be possible to entice him to share his expertise with talented seamstresses in Nunavut.
 NACA promotes the growth and appreciation of Nunavut artists, and the production of their arts and crafts.
 And so it began…

 The next twelve months saw negotiations and preparation.
 Michael started experimenting with some of the arctic leathers and found them to be quite amenable to the tricks of his trade.
 A workshop was planned for mid February to take place in Arviat on the west coast of Hudson’s Bay.
 The weather, however, did not co-operate so the workshop was postponed and rescheduled to take place in Iqaluit.

 Finally, in Sept 2011 Michael had the opportunity to spend a week there teaching his skills to ten very experienced seamstresses from all over Nunavut.
 They were very accomplished at working with fur, producing wonderful sealskin garments which are both culturally and economically important.
 Many of these talented women were graduates of Nunavut Arctic College, where they had expanded their skills of using northern materials for making practical clothing to also create innovatively attractive designs.
 The course at the college gave them confidence, and they became aware that their creations could harvest attention both nationally and internationally.
 They were, however, rather unfamiliar with leatherworking skills.